datamade/how-to/mapping/react-leaflet.md

     }
  ```

-To your `GeoJSON` instance, pass in the function as an argument to the `onEachFeature` props:
+To your `GeoJSON` instance, pass in the `eventHandlersOnEachFeature` function as an argument to the `onEachFeature` props:
 ```jsx
 <GeoJSON
     key='ward-layer'